JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 The accuracy is over 93%, which is not bad for training for one epoch only.
 Let us recall that training for one epoch means that the classifier evaluates each sample only once.
 To obtain better accuracy, we need to train the model for more epochs.
-Since that may take some time, it is not good to train the same model again and again.
-The next exercise determines automatically whether the trained model already exists.
+Since that may take some time, it is not good to train the same model repeatedly.
+The following exercise determines automatically whether the trained model already exists.
 If not, it trains it.

 ```@raw html
 <div class = "exercise-body">